-In response to the public consultation on Structural Options to Strengthen the EU Emissions Trading System as a second largest power company in Poland we would like to express our worries connected with the proposed changes.
 The European Commission published its report on the State of the European Carbon Market on 14 November 2012.
 Based on the content of the report, the Directorate-General for Climate Action announced a Consultation on the Structural Options to reform the Emissions Trading System on 7 December 2012.

-The EU ETS is a system that promotes the reduction of greenhouse gas emissions in a cost-effective and economically efficient manner.
+Federation of Power Plants Employers complies with and supports the currently functioning EU ETS as a system that promotes the reduction of greenhouse gas emissions in a cost-effective and economically efficient manner.
 The EU ETS is the largest functioning and liquid carbon market in the world.
 As the EU ETS is a properly functioning market as envisioned by Directive 2003/87/EC (amended by Directive 2009/29/EC), there is no need, at this point, to make further amendments or augmentations to the scheme.
+It is unfortunate that the Commission chose to publish a report on the functioning of the carbon market even before the revised ETS Directive became applicable on January 1, 2013.
+Moreover, the report suggests that reforms are needed to the ETS while we have not yet experienced how the revised Directive allows the market to function in practice in its third phase.

 The UNFCCC Durban climate change conference in December 2011 agreed to launch a process "to develop a protocol, another legal instrument or an agreed outcome with legal force under the Convention applicable to all Parties" by 2015.
 The European Commission should not, therefore, propose any legislative initiative altering the EU's current climate policy before the outcome of the 2015 UNFCCC global agreement is adopted.
-The EU should ensure that other international partners join a common regime to reduce global GHG emissions.
+Furthermore, as only one Member State is ranked among the world's 10 largest polluters, the EU should ensure that other international partners join a common regime to reduce global GHG emissions.
 Acting alone will not only have little effect on global emissions, the EU will suffer another significant competitive blow to its economy.